-2. PSYC 575- Counseling internship I
+2. PSYC 575- Counseling Internship I

 Counseling Internship I involves a placement in a clinical setting to enable students to develop counseling skills and integrate professional knowledge and skills.
 Advanced Counseling Internship provides an opportunity to perform some of the activities that a mental health counselor would perform under the direct supervision of a licensed mental health professional.
-In addition to the supervised practicum, the course involves a weekly seminar.
-Prior permission of the Practicum/Internship Coordinator is required in order to arrange a practicum placement that is appropriate to the student's academic career goals.
+In addition to the supervised practicum, the course involves a weekly semipermission of the Practi-Prior cum/Internship Coordinator is required in order to arrange a practicum placement that is appropriate to the student's academic career goals.
 Students complete a minimum of 450 hours for this course, of which 150 should be direct hours.

-3. PSYC 576- Counseling internship II
+3. PSYC 576- Counseling Internship II